milkyware/milkyware.github.io/_drafts/migrating-aspnet-core-to-opentelemetry.md

 ![image3](/images/migrating-aspnet-core-to-opentelemetry/image3.png)

-So, we can see the basic logged message and the values of the formatted message, however, the **customDimensions** contains a lot less detail.
-So how can we get this details back?
+So, we can see the basic logged message and the values of the formatted message, however, the **custom dimensions** contain a lot less detail.
+So how can we get these details back?

 ### Including Scopes

 One of the great features of the .NET Core `ILogger` is its **[scoping capability]({% post_url 2024-12-02-my-approach-to-logging%})** allowing contextual values to be attached to all logged events in a scope.
-However, after **[digging around in the Azure.Monitor.OpenTelemetry.AspNetCore packge](https://github.com/Azure/azure-sdk-for-net/blob/b04b7e05f7a7002f8dec9d897d0400777874c3b4/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/src/OpenTelemetryBuilderExtensions.cs#L155)** I found that including the scoped values wasn't enabled by default:
+However, after **[digging around in the Azure.Monitor.OpenTelemetry.AspNetCore packge](https://github.com/Azure/azure-sdk-for-net/blob/b04b7e05f7a7002f8dec9d897d0400777874c3b4/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/src/OpenTelemetryBuilderExtensions.cs#L155)** I found that including the scoped values weren't enabled by default:

 ``` cs
 var otelBuilder = services.AddOpenTelemetry()